Sir Boateng Online

 Check the video below:

-Demo: Arduino with multiple LCD in Proteus
+Demo: Arduino with multiple LCDs in Proteus

 Read Also: Getting Started with Arduino Programming for Beginners